kwebio/kweb-core/docs/src/events.md

 {{#include ../../src/test/kotlin/kweb/docs/events.kt:immediate}}
 ```

-This is identical to the first event listener example, except *on* has
-been replaced by *onImmediate*.

 Kweb executes this event handler *on page render* and records the
 changes it makes to the DOM.
 It then \"pre-loads\" these instructions to
-the browser such that they are executed immediately when the event
+the browser such that they are executed immediately without a server
-occurs without any server round-trip.
+round trip.

 **Warning:** Due to this pre-loading mechanism, the event handler for an
 *onImmediate* must limit itself to simple DOM modifications.
 Kweb